 Workflow Designer is a capable tool that requires some familiarity not only with its features but also its concepts to get the most out of it.
 While anyone who has used Photoshop, CAD, or plotting tools will be familiar with Workflow Designer's basic operation and graphics tools, it's helpful to be familiar with process maps before you try to create one.
 For those who can make use of this powerful freeware, it's obviously highly recommended.

 Easy to use diagramming tools for workflow diagrams, process maps, procedures, mind maps and many more.
 Powerful, complete and simultaneous procedural text and document integration.
 Automatic reporting features that meet standards such as ISO9000.
 Publish, share and collaborate with the Workflow Connect cloud subscription service.
 Visually capture "the what" and "the how" of activities in the organization.
 Link all your interrelated process and procedure documents in the right sequence back to the workflow diagram.
-For managers today there is a need to visually capture the way work is conducted within the organization, combine this with various levels of reference documentation such as policies, standards or specifications and communicate this information both internally and externally.
+Visually capture the way work is conducted within the organization, combine this with reference documentation such as policies, standards or specifications and communicate this information both internally and externally.
 Going beyond diagramming software - such as SmartDraw and Visio - Workflow Designer from Workflow Connect, combines an easy to use international standard diagramming tool with documentation tools.
 A built in word processor and text importation and linking keeps the diagram and your procedural text always in synchronization.

 You can easily create workflow diagrams, process maps, procedures, mind maps, swim lanes or other visuals with Workflow Designer's diagramming tools.
 Visual tools let us understand and communicate complex business information quickly and easily.
-All reference documentation such as policies, standards or specifications can be linked in at appropriate places within the diagram either directly inserted, imported from most standard document file formats or by creating links to existing documents.
 You can share both diagrams and documentation in a controlled and secure environment through the cloud with Workflow Connect.
 You can connect people to the workflow and share data and information via your Internet connection and web browser.
 Create reports in a number of standard document formats that includes: who does what, job sequence, work instruction, document and chart links, as well as approval and revision history.
-With these features combined you have one of the most powerful tools for the visual capture and communication of organizational information and processes to share across the room or across the world.

 What's new in this version:

-- Fixed crash when trying to open a ju...
+- Fixed random characters appearing in P...
 See all new features »